-This year our Christmas tree came down on December 26.
-Well, technically it came down a day earlier due to a tree malfunction, but we’ll get back to that.
+Last year, our Christmas tree came down on December 26.
+Technically, it came down a day earlier due to a tree malfunction, but we’ll get back to that.

 However, it left me pondering the philosophical question: When should you take down your Christmas tree?